The frog model on Galton-Watson trees: Recurrence

-\begin{proof}[Proof of Theorem \ref{theorem:mrrjg}:] The first step in completing the proof of the theorem will be to use Proposition \ref{pr:iteratejg} to show that there exists $\lambda$ such that, for all $n\geq 1$, we have
+\begin{proof}[Proof of Theorem \ref{theorem:mrrjg}:] By monotonicity of the frog model with respect to $\lambda > 0$, it is sufficient to show recurrence for $\lambda_0$ defined by $\log \lambda_0 = C (\eps^{-2} + \eps^{-1} \log \E[Z^{4+\eps}])$ for sufficiently large $C$.
+Additionally, by Lemma \ref{lem:truncated-frog} it is sufficient to show recurrence for the truncated frog model.
+Recall that we let $v_0,v_1,\dots$ represent the vertices of a nonbacktracking path sampled according to the harmonic measure; the first step in completing the proof of the theorem will be to use Proposition \ref{pr:iteratejg} to show that for all $n\geq 1$, we have